indiedvlpr/indiedvlpr.github.io/_posts/2020-07-17-clojure-web-api-part-1.md

 Now you should be able to get a server up and running!
 Head to your terminal and use the command `lein run 4000`.
 In your browser head to `localhost:4000`.
 You should see a message of "Hello Clojure, Hello Ring!" from your handler above.

-So you know have an HTTP server up and running.
+So you now have an HTTP server up and running.

 Yahoo!

 Stay tuned as in the next part of this series you will hook up your HTTP server with some routes.

 There is a [GitHub repository](https://github.com/indiedvlpr/clojure-web-api-skeleton) that has this in a skeleton ready to go.